IoT Device Inventory Management

 Supporting Specialized Security Needs

-With Office of Management and Budget (OMB) indicating the formation of a working group for IoT and OT security best practices, Sepio’s experience across various sectors, focusing on converging OT, IT and IoT under a unified Cyber Physical Systems (CPS) solution, breaks away from the inefficient siloed approach and positions it as a valuable resource for this initiative.
+With the Office of Management and Budget (OMB) indicating the formation of a working group for IoT and OT security best practices, Sepio’s experience across various sectors—focusing on converging OT, IT, and IoT under a unified Cyber-Physical Systems (CPS) solution, breaks away from the inefficient siloed approach and positions Sepio as a valuable resource for this initiative.

 Ready to strengthen your cybersecurity posture?
-Schedule a demo today and discover how Sepio can protect your IoT devices and networks.
+Schedule a demo today and discover how Sepio can protect your IoT device inventory and networks.

 December 11th, 2023